asharm20/Face_detection/README.md

 ![](Images/2.png)

-DEtecting a nose might need a kernel able to detect horizontal change in pixel values and detecting a mouth can have kernel sensitive to pixel values in the horizontal direction.
+Detecting a nose might need a kernel able to detect horizontal change in pixel values and detecting a mouth can have kernel sensitive to pixel values in the horizontal direction.

 ![](Images/3.png)